metta-systems/metta.systems/content/blog/2012-08-15-events-interface.md

 There's some interesting theory behind using events as the main synchronization mechanism, described [here](http://research.microsoft.com/pubs/72910/UCAM-CL-TR-361.pdf) in more detail.

 For the vacation time I've printed some ANSA documents, which define architectural specifications for distributed computation systems and is very invaluable source of information for designing such systems.
-The full list of available ANSA documents can be found [here](http://www.ansa.co.uk/ANSATech/ANSAhtml/).
+The full list of available ANSA documents can be found [here](http://www.ansa.co.uk/ANSATech/ANSAhtml/) (link is dead now).
 Good reading.